Italian cruiser Scipione Africano: Regia Marina service

 Ordered under the 1938 naval program, Scipione Africano was the tenth member of her class, laid down at the Odero-Terni-Orlando (OTO) shipyard in Livorno on 28 September 1939.
 Due to shortages of high strength steel caused by sanctions imposed on Italy by France and Britain, work progressed slowly and the cruiser was launched on 12 January 1941.
-Once again, material shortages lead to a drawn out fitting-out, so it was not until 23 April 1943 that Scipione Africano was completed and commissioned into the Regia Marina.
+Once again, material shortages led to a drawn out fitting-out, so it was not until 23 April 1943 that Scipione Africano was completed and commissioned into the Regia Marina.

 Scipione Africano was assigned to the Fleet Destroyer Group upon her entry into service, and took part in the large exercises of May 1943.
 In July, it was decided to send the cruiser to reinforce the squadron at Taranto, as the Allied powers had invaded Sicily and it was only a matter of time before the Straits of Messina were closed.
 The movement was known as Operazione Scilla (Operation Scylla).